wolfnet/wordpressplugin/ReadMe.txt

 == Changelog ==

+= 1.0.8 =
+* Updated QuickSearch view to use new site_base_url method.
+Fixing bug preventing form action from being populated.

 = 1.0.7 =
 * Updated WPPF code to v1.1.6.
-Fixed a bug caused created in version 1.0.6 affecting sites running older version of PHP (<5.3)
+Fixed a bug created in version 1.1.5 affecting sites running older version of PHP ```(<5.3)```.

 = 1.0.6 =
 * Updating WPPF code to v1.1.5